 Destiny plays an important role, it is no more than twenty percent though.
-If you operate in the right environment, conducive to your karma, tap into the resources required to execute your plan, stay persistent, your plans will materialize before long.
-No one has won lotto without being in possession of a ticket first, whether it was bought or gifted, regardless.
-This world, the whole universe operates on an interdependent phenomenon, it is interlinked, every action you perform can have far-reaching implications, almost like the butterfly effect where a small change, a slight modification, in a complex system can completely alter the final outcome.
+If you operate in the right environment, conducive to your karma, tap into the resources required to execute your plan, and stay persistent, your plans will materialize before long.
+No one has won the lottery without being in possession of a ticket first, whether it was bought or gifted, regardless.
+This world, the whole universe operates on an interdependent phenomenon, it is interlinked, and every action you perform can have far-reaching implications, almost like the butterfly effect where a small change, a slight modification, in a complex system can completely alter the final outcome.

 If you are serious about attaining your goal(s), you have to operate in the right environment; you cannot practice swimming in a desert.
-When you engage in a relentless pursuit, in a supporting environment, your chances of gaining access to the right resources increase automatically.
-A little is left thereafter.
+When you engage in a relentless pursuit in a supporting environment, your chances of gaining access to the right resources increase automatically.
+Very little is left thereafter.

 A wonderful Italian devotee, an engineer by profession, asked me once, “Why is it that spirituality flourished in India?
 How come it is home to some of the greatest spiritual leaders in the world?”

 To answer, I asked her a question in return, “Why is it that start-ups prosper in Silicon Valley?
 How come it is home to some of the finest tech companies in the world?”

 When you make an explicit attempt to address the four elements above, the fifth one, destiny, makes way for you.
-Your chances of being at the right place at the right time go up significantly.
+Your chances of being in the right place at the right time go up significantly.

 What about those who seem to get it easy, who seem to be an exception to the guidelines above?
 Is their life not predestined?
 Well, whether you want to try your luck in the tiny subset of exceptions, hoping good things will just happen, or you wish to act in the large playground of norms, working towards attracting the desirable, that is your personal choice; be sensible.

 To fellow Indians, at home and abroad, I wish you a Happy Independence day.